Can Language Models Teach Weaker Agents? Teacher Explanations Improve Students via Personalization: Conclusion

 \section{Conclusion}

-\looseness-1 We demonstrated that LLMs can teach weaker student models to improve their performance on reasoning tasks.
-The teacher leverages its Theory of Mind to build two few-shot mental models of the student, one predicting which data points to intervene on and another generating personalized explanations that the student can efficiently learn from.
-Teacher explanations also generalize to unexplained samples, as illustrated by improved student accuracy in multi-turn interactions with the teacher.
+\looseness-1 We demonstrated that LLMs can teach weaker student models to improve their performance on reasoning tasks for both explained and unexplained future data.
+The teacher builds two few-shot mental models of the student, one predicting which data points to intervene on and another generating personalized explanations that the student can efficiently learn from.